ateeshkumar/AI-Developer-Workspace/my-backend/README.md

 - Pull (re-sync) upstream changes into the imported repo's file/version history
 - Push local edits back to GitHub as a single squashed commit (blob → tree → commit → ref update via the Git Data API), with conflict detection on non-fast-forward pushes

+### AI Module

+- Proxies chat/query requests to `ai-service`, optionally scoped to a `repoId`
+- `POST /api/repos/:repoId/index` fetches a repo's current file content straight from Postgres (reusing the same query as `getRepoFilesForIndexing`) and hands it to `ai-service` for repo-scoped RAG indexing — this backend never talks to the vector store itself, it's a pure content bridge

+### Terminal Module

+- `POST /api/repos/:repoId/terminal/session` fetches a repo's files from Postgres (same bridge pattern as AI indexing) and asks `ai-service` to spawn a sandboxed, interactive Docker container for it
+- The frontend connects its terminal WebSocket **directly** to `ai-service` (not proxied through this backend) — this backend's role is just session creation/teardown and supplying repo content
+- `GET .../terminal/session/:sessionId/ports` / `DELETE .../terminal/session/:sessionId` proxy straight through to `ai-service`

 ### File Module

 - Create file